 How to Dual Boot Fedora and Windows 11

-So, you run Windows and it does everything you need to do.
+So, you run Windows, which does everything you need.
 But you’re done with relying on something so limited and corporate.
-But you aren’t ready to fully switch to Linux yet.
+But you aren’t ready to switch to Linux fully yet.
 There may be some application or game that you want to keep running.
-But the time is now to move your primary workflow to Linux.
-So, let’s dual boot the worst, with the best (in my opinion).
+But now it is time to move your primary workflow to Linux.
+So, let’s dual-boot the worst with the best (in my opinion).

 Please backup all important data before continuing!

-We highly recommend doing this on two different drives instead of just one, however this guide still does cover it on one drive.
-If you are using one drive, not that Windows may not play well on Linux and has been known to do things like wiping Linux partitions during updates.
-Also before you do anything, we highly recommend backing up your data.
-Also below is a video guide that will go though everything step-by-step with additional detail.
+We highly recommend doing this on two different drives instead of just one; however, this guide still covers it on one drive.
+If you are using one drive, note that Windows may not play well on Linux and has been known to wipe Linux partitions during updates.
+Also, before you do anything, we highly recommend backing up your data.
+Below is a video guide that will go through everything step-by-step with additional detail.

 Configuring Windows

-Before starting this whole process, we are first going to want to turn off fast startup in Windows to prevent it loading in the Windows Kernel from your hard drive to increase boot save (it’s like a mix between a regular shutdown and Hibernation).
-This however can cause instability on a dual boot.
+Before starting this whole process, we will first want to turn off fast startup in Windows to prevent it from loading in the Windows Kernel from your hard drive.
+This will increase boot save (it’s like a mix between a regular shutdown and Hibernation).
+However, this can cause instability on a dual boot.

-To turn it off, head over to Control Panel -> Hardware and Sound -> Power Options and than System Settings, and disable Fast Startup.
+To turn it off, head over to Control Panel -> Hardware and Sound -> Power Options and then System Settings, and disable Fast Startup.

 Partitioning Windows

-Next, we are going to figure out which drive we want to resize.
-It is most likely going to be Disk 0, but make sure to double check if you have multiple drives.
-Next up, we are going to right click the C drive (or whatever drive Windows is on) and we are going to shrink the partition to make room for a Linux partition.
-To do that right click you’re C: partition and go to shrink volume.
+Next, we will figure out which drive we want to resize.
+It is most likely going to be Disk 0, but make sure to double-check if you have multiple drives.
+Next, we are going to right-click the C drive (or whatever drive Windows is on) and shrink the partition to make room for a Linux partition.
+To do that, right-click your C: partition and go to shrink volume.

 Creating a Fedora USB

-Now we need to burn Fedora onto a USB.
-Make sure that you’re USB has atleast 4 GBs of space.
-My recommended tool for flashing Fedora is Rufus so make sure to download that, along with a Fedora ISO.
-Open up Rufus, select the USB you want to put Fedora on, select the Fedora ISO for boot selection, set partition scheme to MBR and target system to BIOS or UEFI.
-You can set Volume label to whatever you want, set File system to Large FAT32, and set the cluster size to 32 kilobytes.
+Now, we need to burn Fedora onto a USB.
+Make sure that your USB has at least 4 GB of space.
+My recommended tool for flashing Fedora is Rufus, so make sure to download it along with a Fedora ISO.
+Open up Rufus, select the USB you want to put Fedora on, select the Fedora ISO for boot selection, set the partition scheme to MBR, and target the system to BIOS or UEFI.
+You can set the Volume label to whatever you want, set the File system to Large FAT32, and set the cluster size to 32 kilobytes.

 Before flashing Fedora onto the USB, DO NOTE THAT THIS WILL WIPE EVERYTHING ON THE USB.
 However, now click start (and select ISO mode if it asks).
-And we’re good to go once it flashes.
+Once it flashes, we’re good to go.

 Jumping into the BIOS

-Next thing we need to do is enter the bios settings.
-Doing this is a different process depending on who the OEM of your machine/motherboard is, but generally you will want to spam a certain key while booting (Usually a function key, or something like DELETE or INSERT).
-Every bios is different, so different options may be in different spots, but the things we need to change should be in somewhat similar spots.
+The next thing we need to do is enter the bios settings.
+Doing this is a different process depending on who the OEM of your machine/motherboard is.
+Still, generally you will want to spam a certain key while booting (Usually a function key or something like DELETE or INSERT).
+Every bios is different, so different options may be in different spots, but the things we need to change should be somewhat similar.
 The first thing we need to do is disable Secure Boot.
-For me this is in the security tab, and you disable it by heading over to it and pressing enter.
+For me, this is in the security tab, and you can disable it by heading over to it and pressing enter.

-Do note that Secure Boot is a security feature and disabling it may leave your system vulnerable, and it is possible to install Fedora with Secure Boot.
-However, this process may not work out because it’s hardware dependent and there’s certificates involved.
-Also Secure Boot may prevent the system from booting if you run a custom kernel or mess with Grub.
+Do note that Secure Boot is a security feature, and disabling it may leave your system vulnerable.
+It is possible to install Fedora with Secure Boot.
+However, this process may not work because it’s hardware-dependent and involves certificates.
+Also, Secure Boot may prevent the system from booting if you run a custom kernel or mess with Grub.

 Now head over to your boot options and change the boot order to prioritize the UEFI partition on your USB over the rest of your drives.